PolarsBear/parseaia/README.md

 ```
 This example prints out all the UI elements in the screen "Screen1" (The default screen name when you create an app in app inventor, most apps will have it)

-# TODO:
+# TODO

--Extract assets (images/files) as well
+- Add a better method for extracting non-image assets

--Optimize some code
+- Optimize some code

 # Documentation
 You can find the documentation [HERE](https://parseaia.readthedocs.io/en/latest/)